Divya-Singh777/Divya-Singh777/README.md

 ## 👩‍💻 About Me

-I'm a third-year Computer Engineering student at MIT Academy of Engineering, Pune, specialising in AI and machine learning.

-Most of what I know came from building things — reading a concept, then immediately trying to use it, breaking it, and figuring out why.
-That process is slow.
-It's also the only one that works for me.

-Right now I'm focused on end-to-end systems: not just training models, but deploying them, explaining their decisions, and making them useful to real people.
-I'm preparing to step into my first professional role, and I'm looking for an environment where I can contribute, be challenged, and grow.
+Third-year CS student at MIT-AOE Pune, building in the AI/ML space.

+I don't just read about concepts — I build with them, break them, then figure out why.
+That's how I actually learn.
+My focus right now is on systems that don't just predict, but deploy, explain, and work for real users.
+Looking for my first internship where I can contribute and grow fast.

 ---